PacificBiosciences/paraphase/docs/RCCX.md

 ![RCCX examples](figures/RCCX.png)

-- In this set of examples, the top panel shows a sample with no copy number change.
+- In this set of examples, the top panel shows a sample with no copy number change (both alleles are `WT`).
 There are four copies of RCCX, two on each allele.
 On each allele, one copy carries CYP21A2 and the other copy carries CYP21A1P (marked by a cluster of mismatches when aligned to CYP21A2).
-- The middle panel shows a sample with a fusion deletion (purple allele).
+- The middle panel shows a sample with a fusion deletion (purple allele `deletion_P31L,G111Vfs`).
 There is only one copy of RCCX on this allele.
 The deletion breakpoint is in CYP21A2, creating a fusion gene between CYP21A1P and CYP21A2.
-- The bottom panel shows a sample with a CYP21A2 duplication that carries Q319X (green allele).
-On this allele, there are two copies of CYP21A2, among which one copy is WT and the other (the one that's next to TNXB) carries Q319X.
+- The bottom panel shows a sample with a CYP21A2 duplication that carries Q319X (purple allele `duplication_WT_plus_Q319X`).
+On this allele, there are two copies of CYP21A2, among which one copy is WT and the other (the one next to TNXB) carries Q319X.